abbott567/blog/src/posts/ive-stopped-calling-myself-vegan/post.md

 I'd like to say I chose number 4, but in most cases it was number 3.
 I wouldn't want to upset somebody who has tried their best.
 So instead, I would feel like a fraud.
 A fake vegan.
 Because there is a guilt that comes with the label when you slip up.

 So, I don't know if I have a label now.
 But that doesn't matter.
 I still eat vegan.
-I still buy canvas shoes and have rice milk on my cereal.
+I still buy soya based stuff and have rice milk on my cereal.
 Nothing has really changed except I no longer call myself a vegan and no longer beat myself up about it I don't get it perfect.

 Empathy is not always black and white.
 Label or no label, I'm doing my best.
 And thats all I can do.